breatheco-de/exercise-product-landing-page-plain-css/README.md

 # Product Page (No bootstrap)

-Doing layouts is one of the most dificult things in CSS/HTML, it has never been a good technology for that purspose, which is weird and sad because it's basically its main focus. 🤔🤪
+Doing layouts is one of the most difficult things in CSS/HTML, it has never been a good technology for that purpose, which is weird and sad because it's its main focus. 🤔🤪

 But in the past couple of years everything has been improving, since 2018 we can use now the CSS rules `display: flex;` and `display: grid;`.

-There are also some CSS frameworks like Bootstrap [that is broadly used in ~30% of the world websites.](https://w3techs.com/technologies/details/js-bootstrap), Foundation, Material UI, etc. But this exercise is focused mainly on polishing your plain CSS/HTML skils.
+There are also some CSS frameworks like Bootstrap [that is broadly used in ~30% of the world websites.](https://w3techs.com/technologies/details/js-bootstrap), Foundation, Material UI, etc. But this exercise is focused mainly on polishing your plain CSS/HTML skills.

 # 📝 Instructions